SamaElBaroudy/Networks/README.md

 # Cyclic Redundancy Checker

-The program is an error detctor mechanism using the standard CRC algorithm
+The program is an error detector mechanism using the standard CRC algorithm

 It Contains
 - Generator